-3.6 Alarms and monitoring
+3.7 Alarms and monitoring

-3.6.1 Definition of terms
+3.7.1 Definition of terms

-There is a clear distinction between device alarms (see "3.3.
-Alarm conditions"), such as overvoltage protection OVP or overheating protection OT, and user defined events such as OVD (overvoltage detection).
-Whilst device alarms only switch off the DC input, user defined events can do more.
-They can also switch off the DC input(Action = Alarm), but can alternatively simply give an acoustic signal to make the user aware.
+There is a clear distinction between device alarms (see "3.4.
+Alarm conditions"), such as overvoltage protection OVP or overheating protection, and user defined events such as OVD (overvoltage detection).
+Whilst device alarms only switch off the DC terminal, user defined events can do more.
+They can also switch off the DC terminal (Action = Alarm), but can alternatively simply give an acoustic signal to make the user aware.
 The actions driven by user defined events can be selected:

 Action Impact Example None User defined event is disabled.
 Signal On reaching the condition which triggers the event, the action Signal will show a text message in the status area of the display.
 Event: UVD Warning On reaching the condition which triggers the event, the action Warning will show a text message in the status area of the display and pop up an additional warning message which can be noticed from a bigger distance.
-Event detected Event: OCD In case of a warning the DC terminal will not change, but the warning has to be acknowledged.
-Acknowledge Alarm On reaching the condition which triggers the event, the action Alarm will show a text message in the status area of the display with an additional alarm popup, and additionally emit an acoustic signal (if activated).
-Furthermore the DC input is switched off.
+Alarm On reaching the condition which triggers the event, the action Alarm will show a text message in the status area of the display with an additional alarm pop- up, and additionally emit an acoustic signal (if activated).
+Furthermore the DC terminal is switched off.
 Most of the device alarms are signaled on the analog interface, while all can be queried via the digital interfaces.
+Event detected Event: OCD In case of an alarm the DC terminal

-3.6.2 Device alarm and event handling
+3.7.2 Device alarm and event handling